When determining your company’s growth potential, the Total Addressable Market (TAM) is a valuable measure to recognize and understand.

 The bottom-up TAM approach will offer you more accurate data, in part because it allows you to include any significant elements from the start, such as total addressable market expansion due to your entry into the market.

-You arrive at this figure by extrapolating from your current pricing and use statistics.
+You arrive at this figure by extrapolating from your current pricing and using statistics.
 Take that figure and multiply it by the size of your target market’s consumer base.

 You can determine your target market by researching the types of clients you believe will purchase your product.